kudos07/Student_Enrollment_System/README.md

 Prerequisites
 Before you begin, ensure you have met the following requirements:
 Java Development Kit (JDK) 11 or higher installed.
 Git for version control (optional).

 Getting Started
 To get started with the Student Enrollment System, follow these steps:

 Installation
 Clone the repository:
 bash
-Copy code
 git clone https://github.com/kudos07/student-enrollment-system.git

-Compile the Java source files: bash
+Compile the Java source files: bash javac Main.java
-Copy code
-javac Main.java

 Usage

 Run the program:
 bash
-Copy code
 java Main

 Follow the on-screen instructions to use the Student Enrollment System.

-Contributing
-Contributions are welcome!
+Contributing Contributions are welcome!
 To contribute to this project, please follow these steps:

 Fork the repository.
 Create a branch for your feature or bug fix: git checkout -b feature-name.